Foundations 3-Day Course Details

 Feasibility & Economic Analysis.

 Attendance projections.
 Per capita expenditure projections.
 Expenses.
 Cash flow versus profits.
-Sensitivity Analysis.
 Determining the return: cash-on-cash versus return on capital.

 The flaw of using square foot averages and industry benchmarks.
 Getting into the detail early.
 Commonly missed costs.